stephenkjohnston/stephen.codes/src/content/articles/cobol-data-types-variables.md

 ```

 ### Example 3: Assigning a Value to a Grouped Field
 For this example we're going to go over a couple ways to accomplish the task at hand.
-In COBOL, you can assign values to individual fields within a group using MOVE ...
-TO, or you can move data directly into the group using MOVE ...
-TO IN.
+In COBOL, you can assign values to a group field directly with `MOVE`, but you need to account for the full length of subfields, or you can move data directly into the group using MOVE ...
+TO ...
+IN.
 In larger COBOL applications, you might encounter multiple groups with fields of the same name (e.g., EMPLOYEE-NAME in different groups).
 Using MOVE ...
 TO IN ensures values are assigned to the correct field, avoiding potential bugs or confusion.
+You can also use `OF` instead of `IN` as a synonym when referencing subfields — e.g., `NAME OF EMPLOYEE-DETAILS`.
 Let's take a look at a couple examples:

 **MOVE ...
 TO**
 This pair of statements allows you to assign values to individual fields within a group.